Free Heavy Equipment Appraisal quote from a

 In developing a personal property appraisal, an appraiser must identify the problem to be solved, determine the scope of work necessary to solve the problem, and correctly complete research and analyses necessary to produce a credible appraisal.

-Unfortunately, the rest of USPAP isn’t as easy to follow, so we cut through the legalese and came up with this simple infographic flowchart that will give you an idea of the machinery and equipment valuation steps.
+Unfortunately, the rest of Uniform Standards of Professional Appraisal Practice isn’t as easy to follow, so we cut through the legalese and came up with this simple infographic flowchart that will give you an idea of the machinery and equipment valuation steps.

 keep reading or click here to minimize

-The infographic above concludes the simplified version of the machinery and equipment valuation process. 🙁 We are now going to delve a bit deeper into the infographic as it relates to the finer points of the USPAP publication:
+The infographic above concludes the simplified version of the machinery and equipment valuation process. 🙁 We are now going to delve a bit deeper into the infographic as it relates to the finer points of the Uniform Standards of Professional Appraisal Practice (USPAP) publication:

 We will quote heavily from the Appraisal Foundation (and refer to them interchangeably as “Appraisal Standards Board” [ASB] and “USPAP”) throughout, as they are recognized by Congress as the source of appraisal standards.